-Liz Bartlett, author of Lace Villages, kindly agreed to write a short article on the history of needlelace for us.
+Liz Bartlett, author of Lace Villages, shares the history of needlelace.
+She provides an in-depth look into this fascinating form of lacemaking.
 Thank you Liz.
 The photographs are stunning!

 If you would like to try this form of lacemaking yourself, check out my little beginners heart project.